 Gifts for Army Graduation Ceremonies

-When buying a gift, keep in mind about the future schools he has to attend and if he will be allowed to have that gift with him.
+When buying a gift, remember the future schools he has to attend and if he will be allowed to have that gift with him.
 Otherwise, you may need to bring it back home with you and give it to him when he moves to his permanent duty station.

 Army Hotels and Army Lodging

-Be advised that the area just outside Ft Benning (around Victory Drive) is not a very safe area.
+Be advised that the area just outside Ft Benning/Moore (around Victory Drive) is not a very safe area.
 Staying on post is fine but if you must stay off post, do not stay in the area just outside of post.
 Many of the establishments in this area have been blackballed by the Army.

 If this school is at a different post, the Army will usually provide transport although on some occasions, the soldier is allowed to drive himself or have a family member drive him.